apigeekdemos/apigee-s1p-labs/Lab 1 - Proxy a CF app using Edge (Org plan)/README.md

    export PCF_SPACE=apijam

    # PCF API Endpoint - e.g. - https://api.run.pcfone.io
+   # This the the domain/hostname where the PCF is deployed.
+If you are using self signed certs for this endpoint, you will have to use `--skip-ssl-validation` for some of the commands
    export PCF_API=https://api.run.pcfone.io

    # PCF Domain for your apps.  // e.g. - apps.pcfone.io